john-ml/john-ml.github.io/content/prob.md

 You can find a lot of papers online about writing efficient inferencers.
 Rather than reading them, I decided to roll my own inferencers and try them out on some simple problems.
-This post describes how it works.
+This post describes how they work.

 ## Modelling random computations

 Before we implement an inferencer, we need to be able to represent probabilistic programs.
-We can do this with the following signature:
+This can be done with the following signature:

 ```ocaml
 module type RAND = sig